Baby On the Way: Are You Ready for Your New Financial Reality?

 - Create an estate plan to protect your child.
 An estate plan isn't only about money.
 It's also about making sure you designate someone to care for your children if you're unable.
 At the very least, have a will in which you name a guardian for your minor kids.
 Without it, the state can choose a guardian.
 Don't let someone else make this important decision.

 Even though you'll have your hands full with the new baby, there are some administrative things you should take care of right away.
+Decide in advance which one of you will handle them.

 - Add your child to your health insurance policy.
 Do this right away to avoid any delay in coverage.
 Some companies require you to enroll your newborn within 30 days.